hiblaphp/event-loop/README.md

 The contrast with `setImmediate`:
 ```
-setImmediate — fires after I/O even if more timers and fibers are pending
+setImmediate fires after I/O even if more timers and fibers are pending
-defer        — fires only when there is genuinely nothing else left to do
+defer        fires only when there is genuinely nothing else left to do
 ```

 ---

 ### Choosing the right queue
 ```
-Is the work urgent — must fire before any I/O or timers?
+Is the work urgent and must fire before any I/O or timers?
   └─► nextTick

 Is this a Promise resolution callback?